It’s 2019. You can no longer phone in your Facebook Page.

 Our advice: The overarching categories can help but what really matters are the available buttons and tabs: Choose the template that best suits your needs and goals.

-Speaking of buttons, now that you’ve set up an incredible Facebook Page, you want people to actually see it.
-Take a few quick minutes to install the Facebook follow button on your blog or website so your loyal readers can join your growing Facebook community with a single click.
+Speaking of buttons, now that you’ve set up an incredible Facebook Page (maybe you even pinned a post to your Facebook page), you want people to actually see it.
+Take a few quick minutes to install the Facebook follow button on your blog or website so your loyal readers can join your growing Facebook community with a single click so that you can see followers on Facebook increase.